jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 to cyber security and 2% to legal.

 *Figure 1.
 Participant role in their organization.*
-A pie chart showing the distribution of participant roles: C-Level Executive 45%, Senior Director 38%, Vice President 17%.
+A pie chart showing the distribution of participant roles: 45% C-Level Executive, 17% Vice President, and 38% Senior Director.

 *Figure 2.
 Department of the participant.*
-A bar chart comparing the department of participants in the US and Globally.
-The US has a higher percentage of participants in IT (78%) compared to the global average (53%).
-The global average has a higher percentage of participants in Business Operations, Finance/Accounting, Cyber Security, and Legal.
+A bar chart comparing the department of participants in the US vs Global.
+US: 78% IT, 10% Business Operations, 6% Finance/Accounting, 4% Cyber Security, 2% Legal.
+Global: 53% IT, 20% Business Operations, 13% Finance/Accounting, 11% Cyber Security, 4% Legal.

 Participants had operational oversight, budgeting oversight and were responsible for setting the overall cyber security priorities with their organizations.